RCIC-UCI-Public/pytorch-admix/README.md

 ## Notes

-On a VM with 2CPU and 8Gb memory it takes
+- Building RPMS on a VM with 2CPU and 8Gb memory requires:

-- for building pytorch RPMs:
+  - 3hrs  + 3Gb  space in BUILD for pytorch
+  - 11hrs + 11Gb space in BUILD for pytorch-cuda

+- Building on a VM with 16CPU and 16Gb memory failed for pytorch-cuda due to some compilations processes being killed by the OS for luck of memory.
+  The build uses all available CPUs and all available memory.
+  After adding a 4Gb swap space the build was successful:

-  - ~3hrs for pytorch
+  - ~0.5hr for pytorch
-  - ~11hrs for pytorch-cuda
+  - ~2hrs  for pytorch-cuda
-  - 11Gb of space in BUILD/

-  It is important to have ninja installed before building pytorch.
+- It is important to have ninja installed before building pytorch.
   Ninja is provided by foundation-ninja RPM from foundation-admix.
   Without ninja the build time for pytorch and pytorch-cuda doubles as cmake is rebuilding all the objects created during the "build" stage again in the "install" stage.

 - for building torchvision: